-Chelsea Handler: Trump 'scares' me
+Why Chelsea Handler is thanking Donald Trump right now

 And she said because of Trump's administration, she can't avoid getting into politics.

-"I thought that after the election I wouldn't do politics ... but that didn't happen, so I had to adjust."
+"I thought that after the election I wouldn't do politics ... but that didn't happen, so I had to adjust," she said.

+Handler added she would like to see Democratic Sens.
+Al Franken, Kirsten Gillibrand or Kamala Harris run for president.

+"It would be great if Al Franken ran," she said.
+"I'll take anyone.
+Anyone.
+Please."